 in your Project in Watson Studio.
 You can also

-way, it appears listed in the Select Data view
+appears listed in the Select Data view as well

-as well as in the Data sets listed in your Project Assets.
-If you repeat this action at any time and
+as in the Data sets listed in your Project Assets.
+If you repeat this action at any time and choose

-choose to upload a file with the same name as one already loaded in your project, you will replace
+to upload a file with the same name as one already loaded in your project, you will replace the

 You can preview a table by clicking on it.
 This opens the table in a window, click either the Close or Select this data set buttons underneath the table (re-size your window if necessary) to close this window.
 Select the files you want to import to your Scenario and click Import.

 If you subsequently modify, replace or delete a data set in your Project, or re-upload a new version of a table using the add data set button in the Select Data view, this will have no impact on your scenario unless you choose to import it into your scenario.